-The world of search engine optimization (SEO) can sometimes feel like you’re basically learning a foreign language.
-If you don’t have a working knowledge of websites, Google, and how algorithms work it can be downright confusing to read a bunch of blogs and websites trying to discern what is right based on all these expert’s suggestions.
+In the world of search engine optimization (SEO), it can sometimes feel like you’re learning an entirely new language.
+If you don’t have a working knowledge of how websites, Google, and algorithms work, it can be downright confusing to read a bunch of blog articles and websites trying to discern what is the right thing to do based on all the expert’s suggestions.

-And now, if you have decided to use YouTube in your video marketing strategy, it can feel like you just entered another dimension of things you have to remember to make sure you’re on top of the YouTube SEO game.
+And now, if you’ve decided to also use video and YouTube search in your marketing strategy, it can feel like entering another dimension of unfamiliar information.

-The good news is, you don’t need to be an expert in YouTube SEO to grow your channel, and to increase traffic, leads, and sales for your company with video.
-The tactics I’m going to share with you are considered to be tried and true best practices.
+The good news is, you don’t need to be an expert in YouTube SEO to grow with video.
+The strategies I’m going to share with you in this article are considered to be tried and true best practices.
 They are strategies that we teach our clients here at IMPACT — and they’ve helped thousands of businesses explode their traffic, leads, and sales with video.

-By nailing down the basics of YouTube SEO, your strategy has the potential to soar and create an audience of raving fans who can’t wait to watch your next video.
+Ready to nail down the basics of YouTube SEO so your strategy has the potential to create an audience of raving fans who can’t wait to watch your next video?

-That’s right!
-Keyword research isn’t just for your business blogging strategy.
-This step is something you can do before you even create your video.
-Honing in on the right keywords before you create any videos is important because you can use them to tell the site what your YouTube videos are actually about.
+Homing in on the right keywords before you create any videos is important because you can use them to tell the site what your YouTube videos are actually about.
 The platform algorithm cannot watch your content, so it needs to be told what the content of the video contains so it can show it to people performing relevant searches.

-Keyword Research can be done in several ways.
-But I’m going to show you how to do it using Google Trends.
-When you open the site, you’ll have the option to start with a search term and or an example.
+Here, I’m going to show you how to do it using Google Trends.
+When you open the site, you’ll have the option to start with a search term or an example.

 At the home screen, type in the topic of your next video project.
 Once you’ve hit search, you’ll be navigating to a display that looks like this: